lizza8/studyai/README.md

 - Daily reflection prompt with supportive AI reply

 ## slides:
-An Ai powered study % wellbeing pdf
+An Ai powered study and wellbeing pdf

 ## How to Run Locally
 1. Install dependencies: